Template for Jupyter notebooks running Python.

 Maintaining a reproducible computational environment requires some conscious choices in package management.

-Please refer to 00-Python-environment-setup.ipynb
+Please refer to 00-Python-environment-setup.ipynb for details.

 # report python version and install required packages